yoichimichael/react-kaiju-tracker/README.md

 Now that the tickers have been added, create a form that allows users to report a sighting.
 This form should use a drop down to choose from all the Kaiju.
 The time should get passed in automatically along with the form.
 Look up the documentation for `new Date()` if you're having trouble with getting and manipulating the time.

-**BONUS: Only add Kaiju sightings that occurred today to the ticker.**
+**BONUS: Only add the most recent 3 Kaiju sightings the ticker.**

-**BONUS: Kaiju sightings are ordered by most recent sighting first.**
+**BONUS: Kaiju sightings in the last hour have a warning indicator: ⚠️.**

 **Hints:**